Don’t use the front passenger seat in these 140K recalled vehicles, Volkswagen says

 “Until the free recall repair is developed and completed, owners should not allow anyone to sit in the front passenger seat,” the release stated.
 “Volkswagen is currently developing a remedy and will notify affected owners as soon as the repair is available.”

-Volkswagen will be notifying owners by mail, but you can also find out if your vehicle is under recall by checking your 17-character vehicle identification number at NHTSA.gov/recalls or calling NHTSA’s Vehicle Safety Hotline at (888)327-4236.
+Volkswagen will notify owners by mail, but you can also find out if your vehicle is under recall by checking your 17-character vehicle identification number at NHTSA.gov/recalls or calling NHTSA’s Vehicle Safety Hotline at (888)327-4236.

 Owners may contact Volkswagen’s customer service at (800) 893-5298.
 Volkswagen’s number for this recall is 69FB.